Sharing data with outside collaborators can be done in one of two ways:

 - all collaborators will need their own QuantAQ Cloud account before you can provide access

-- all collaborators that you invite to a Team will be able to access the raw and final data for all devices which belong to the Team
+- all collaborators that you invite to a Network will be able to access the data for all devices which belong to the Network

 - there is currently no way to limit the time frame over which a collaborator can view the data for a sensor